Siege of Boston: Siege

 Immediately after the battles of April 19, the Massachusetts militia formed a siege line extending from Chelsea, around the peninsulas of Boston and Charlestown, to Roxbury, effectively surrounding Boston on three sides.
-The siege line was under the loose leadership of William Heath, who was superseded by General Artemas Ward late on the 20th.
+The siege line was under the loose leadership of William Heath, who was superseded by General Artemas Ward late on April 20.
 They particularly blocked the Charlestown Neck, the only land access to Charlestown, and the Boston Neck, the only land access to Boston, which was then a peninsula, leaving the British in control only of the harbor and sea access.

 The size of the colonial forces grew in the following days, as militias arrived from New Hampshire, Rhode Island, and Connecticut.
 General Gage wrote of his surprise at the number of Patriots surrounding the city: "The rebels are not the despicable rabble too many have supposed them to be....
 In all their wars against the French they never showed such conduct, attention, and perseverance as they do now."

 General Gage turned his attention to fortifying easily defensible positions.
 He ordered lines of defenses with ten 24-pound guns in Roxbury.
 In Boston proper, four hills were quickly fortified.
 They were to be the main defense of the city.
 Over time, each of these hills was strengthened.
 Gage also decided to abandon Charlestown, removing the beleaguered forces that had retreated from Concord.
 The town of Charlestown itself was entirely vacant, and Bunker Hill and Breed's Hill were left undefended, as were the heights of Dorchester, which had a commanding view of the harbor and the city.

 The British at first greatly restricted movement in and out of the city, fearing infiltration of weapons.
-Besieged and besiegers eventually reached an informal agreement allowing traffic on the Boston Neck, provided that no firearms were carried.
+The besieged and besiegers eventually reached an informal agreement allowing traffic on the Boston Neck, provided that no firearms were carried.
 Residents of Boston turned in almost 2,000 muskets, and most of the Patriot residents left the city.
 Many Loyalists who lived outside the city of Boston left their homes and fled into the city.
 Most of them felt that it was not safe to live outside of the city, because the Patriots were now in control of the countryside.
 Some of the men arriving in Boston joined Loyalist regiments attached to the British army.

-The siege did not blockade the harbor and the city remained open for the Royal Navy to bring in supplies from Nova Scotia and other places under Vice Admiral Samuel Graves.
+The siege did not blockade the harbor, and the city remained open for the Royal Navy to bring in supplies from Nova Scotia and other places under Vice Admiral Samuel Graves.
 Colonial forces could do little to stop these shipments due to the superiority of the British fleet.
 Nevertheless, American privateers were able to harass supply ships, and food prices rose quickly.
-Soon the shortages meant that the British forces were on short rations.
+Soon, the shortages meant that the British forces were on short rations.
 Generally, the American forces were able to gather information about what was happening in the city from people escaping the privations of Boston, but General Gage had no effective intelligence of American activities.